Political Writing book prize winner

 Published by: Picador

 Kate Clanchy is a writer, teacher and journalist.
 Her poetry collection Slattern won a Forward Prize.
 Her short story ‘The Not-Dead and the Saved’ won both the 2009 BBC National Short Story Award and the VS Pritchett Memorial Prize.
 Her novel Meeting the English was shortlisted for the Costa Prize.
 Her BBC 3 radio programme about her work with students was shortlisted for the Ted Hughes prize.
 In 2018 she was awarded an MBE for services to literature, and an anthology of her students’ work, England: Poems from a School, was published to great acclaim.
+In 2019 she published Some Kids I Taught and What They Taught Me, a book about her experience of teaching in state schools for several decades.

 In this book, a brilliantly honest writer tackles a subject that ties so many people up in knots – education and how it is inexorably dominated by class.
 Yet this is the very opposite of a worthy lecture: Clanchy's reflections on teaching and the stories of her students are moving, funny, full of love and offer sparkling insights into modern British society."